 Key Takeaways from Action Planning for Change:

-Provides a structured approach to developing actionable steps for successful change implementation, assigns responsibilities, establishes timelines, enhances accountability, and ensures progress.
+Interactive change management offers a structured framework for developing actionable steps to implement change successfully, assigns responsibilities, sets timelines, boosts accountability, and ensures continuous progress.

 45. Stakeholder Mapping: Visualizing Support and Resistance